Visit Shaul Mitelpunkt's profile on the York Research Database to:

 BA (Tel Aviv), MA (Chicago), PhD (Chicago)

 Shaul joined the department at York in 2015 having previously held a postdoctoral fellowship at Northwestern University.
-He is a member of the editorial board for the journal Modern American History, and co-chairs the Teaching Committee of the Society for Historians of American Foreign Relations.
+He is a member of the editorial board for the journal Modern American History.
+During the 2023/4 year Shaul is on a Leverhulme research fellowship for his work on the project ‘The Military Mystique’.

 Shaul's first monograph Israel in the American Mind: The Cultural Politics of US-Israeli Relations, 1958-1988 (Cambridge University Press, 2018) examines the intricate mechanisms that brought Israel to occupy such a central place in American imagination and policy.
 Relying on a broad array of American and Israeli sources from state and non-state archives the book places the relationship deep in the cultural, social, intellectual, and ideological landscapes of both societies.
 By revealing the role Israeli propaganda played in shaping American attitudes towards Israel and paying close attention to the dramatic changes in the meanings Americans and Israelis invested in the relationship between countries, the book reveals US-Israeli relations as a terrain of fantasy, manipulation, competition, and envy.